-The High Court reversed the decision of the Tribunal on the cause of the breakdown of the discussions.
+The High Court reversed the decision of the tribunal on the cause of the breakdown of the discussions.
 As we have set out earlier in the judgment, a judicial review proceeding under O 53 is concerned with the process of decision-making and not with the decision itself.
 However, courts may interfere with findings of fact in a very limited class of case.
-In Associated Provincial with the question of courts reviewing discretionary power granted by Parliament to local authorities, Lord Greene stated at page 682:
+In Associated Provincial Picture Houses Ltd v Wednesbury Corporation [1947] 2 All ER 680, in dealing with the question of courts reviewing discretionary power granted by parliament to local authorities, Lord Greene stated at 682: